A criminal record can haunt you forever, preventing you from getting a job, holding a professional license, or even renting a house.

 - The waiting period or statute of limitations expired; or

 - The prosecution does not need your records.

-For a free legal consultation with a Expunction and Non-Disclosure Lawyer serving Denton, call (214) 696-9253
+For a free legal consultation with a Expunction and Non-Disclosure Lawyer in Denton, call (214) 696-9253

 Should I Seek Non-Disclosure Instead?

 While expunction purges your record, non-disclosure essentially seals your criminal history from view in a background check.
 This prevents most members of the public from accessing your record; however, the police, the courts, and some government agencies may retain access if the court deems it appropriate.
 Your record will also remain admissible in any court of law.